lucaspin/lucaspin.github.io/_posts/2020-11-15-thinking-fast-and-slow.md

 ## Prospect Theory

-He defends his [Prospect Theory](https://en.wikipedia.org/wiki/Prospect_theory) as an improvement in [Expected Utility Hipothesis](https://en.wikipedia.org/wiki/Expected_utility_hypothesis), by taking into account a referential point; people's current and specific situation might influence their decisions.
+He defends his [Prospect Theory](https://en.wikipedia.org/wiki/Prospect_theory) as an improvement to [Expected Utility Hipothesis](https://en.wikipedia.org/wiki/Expected_utility_hypothesis), by taking into account a referential point; people's current and specific situation might influence their decisions.

-He extensively explains [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion), and how when directly compared ou pondered, losses are taken as larger than gains.
+He extensively explains [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion), and how when directly compared or pondered, losses are taken as larger than gains.

-**fourfold pattern**
-the weights attributed to results are not identical to the probability of these results.
+He also describes the [Fourfold Pattern](https://www.broyhillasset.com/2012/09/21/the-fourfold-pattern/) and explains how the weights attributed to results are not identical to the probability of these results.
+That conclusion ends up exposing two effects:

-*0% -> 5%*
-Highly unlikely results receive a higher weight than they deserve.
+- __Possibility Effect__: highly unlikely results receive higher weight than they deserve.
 The lottery ticket is the supreme example of the possibility effect.

-*95% -> 100%*
-Highly certain results receive less weight than they should.
+- __Certainty Effect__: Highly certain results receive less weight than they should.
 We tend to exaggerate the weight of little risks and pay a higher value than expected to eliminate it completely.
 That's the basic principle that makes insurance policies so lucrative.

+I enjoyed how he acknowledges that his theory isn't perfect, as it doesn't take into account other important aspects of a decision, like regret.

 ## Regret and normality